etracker/etracker-app-analytics-android/README.md

 # etracker-app-analytics

-This repository privides the Android library for etracker App Analytics.
+This repository provides the Android library for etracker App Analytics.

 ## Installation